PX4/PX4-Devguide/optical-flow-outdoors.md

 ## Selecting LPE Estimator
 --------------------------------------------------------

-The only estimator that is tested to work with optical flow based autonmous flight outdoors is, LPE.
+The only estimator that is tested to work with optical flow based autonomous flight outdoors is, LPE.

 Use the `SYS_MC_EST_GROUP = 1` parameter to select the estimator and then reboot.